apanasyu/WikiData/README.md

         P2037	7121	                GitHub username
         P3185	6804	                VK ID

 As the table shows Twitter, Facebook, and Instagram are by far the most popular.
-The numbers of pages with Social media account fluctuates.
-In order to get the indi
+The numbers of pages with Social media account fluctuates (SPARQLQueryDirectly.py contains code for automatically repeating these steps).

 # Working with WikiData